pvasek/kudu-wiki/Configurable-settings.md

 When using the log streaming feature, by default it times out after 30 minutes of inactivity.
 To change it to 15 minutes (unit is seconds):

 	SCM_LOGSTREAM_TIMEOUT=900

+## Runtime settings

+The following settings must be set in the Azure App Settings, and cannot be overridden in the .deployment file (since they are not deployment settings)

+### Change the Node version

+Used the change the version of Node that is used by default

+    WEBSITE_NODE_DEFAULT_VERSION=0.10.5